 DailyStory tracks the opt-in status for every recipient automatically.
 Recipients that have opted-out cannot receive text messages.

 4. Don’t market in states where cannabis is not legal

 For many cannabis retailers, this is a difficult problem to solve.
 As an example, a dispensary in Colorado may receive out-of-state visitors.
 If those out-of-state visitors live in states where cannabis is not legal, you should not be sending them text messages.

 DailyStory solves this by allowing customer segmentation by geographic location.
 This allows you to only market to customers within a given distance of your store or within your state.

 Not only will this keep you in compliance, but it can also save you money.

 In conclusion, focus on compliance

-Focusing on the compliance of your cannabis text message marketing ensures that customers who want and expect your messages receive them.
+Focusing on the compliance of your cannabis SMS marketing ensures that customers who want and expect your messages receive them.
 Text messaging is a powerful tool for cannabis marketers and following the guidelines in this article will help you run successful campaigns.